legenddaniel/provincial-population-canada/README.md

         try refreshing and then use full screen or portrait mode, or double tap the page to restore to normal.

-    1. On Firefox the province images keep flickering despite preload and cache
+    1. On Firefox, ie and Edge the province images keep flickering despite preload and cache

     1. On Mobile Firefox smooth scroll failed even polyfilled